 The Voyager mission did its final flyby of Neptune in 1989.
-Two years later, the USPS issued a set of stamps featuring each of the planets with the spacecraft that explored it.
+Two years later, the USPS issued a set of stamps (U.S. #2568-77) featuring each of the planets with the spacecraft that explored it.
 But one stamp stood out.
 Picturing a lone planet, it proclaimed, “Pluto: Not Yet Explored.”
 The statement was taken as a challenge.

-NASA created the New Horizons mission with plans to explore Pluto, its moons, and objects beyond them.
-The mission launched in January 2006, the same year Pluto was declared a dwarf planet.
-With the stamp that inspired the mission aboard, New Horizons reached Pluto on July 14, 2015.
+The probe carried a number of artifacts into space.
+These include a U.S. flag, a Florida state quarter (which honors space exploration), and the 1991 stamp that inspired the mission.
+New Horizons reached Pluto on July 14, 2015.
 The same day, the probe began transmitting back the first batch of data, including the first up-close images we have ever seen of Pluto.

 New Horizon’s next goal is to discover more of the Kuiper Belt.
 But Pluto’s exploration has already made the mission a resounding success.